ZhziL/zzho8986_9103_final/README.md

 ## Instructions of Coding
 This coding using  Perlin Noise Generator from [Github Repositories](https://github.com/joeiddon/perlin), all of the point will be randomly move in a limit area and randomlly change the radius.
 But the colour would be using p5.js to getting each segment centre's color, to make sure using Perlin Noise would still showing the image by using random points.

+Because it was completed before the tutorial part, I searched and learned on GitHub and referenced an online js document through HTML (this ensures that the document is not local, even if you switch to different devices) also be displayed usually), and then use Perlin noise inside the p5.js document.
+This part designed a class named ImageSegment, which has four functions: getting the colour for each segment, calculating the size and position, setting the position and speed, and drawing the segment.
+Regarding the part that adapts to the screen, in the setup() function at the top, get the windowWidth and windowHeight to keep it centred.

 ## Details of individual approach to animating the group code
 The code mainly uses Perlin Noise to obtain random quantities and then inserts them into x and y.
 Different from other team members, this one has a function that allows the rectangle to move irregularly and randomly.